By Sarah Nicell || Contributing Writer

 Though this act provided a sense of change for F&M, it is imperative that the college continue to take steps to guarantee diversity on this campus.
 Whether it be within the student body, faculty, or staff, marginalized people deserve the right to have a seat.

-And when the situation at hand deals with a system of oppression, marginalized experiences, or minority voices, give them the whole dang table.
+And when the situation at hand deals with a system of oppression, marginalized experiences, or voices of color, give them the whole dang table.

 First Year Sarah Nicell is a Contributing Writer.
 Her email is email@example.com.